Eight Limbs of Yoga Find A Yoga Practice Right For You

 Japa Meditation

-Japa is a seated meditation technique which is at the heart of the Yoga Sutras of Patanjali.
-It is the key to the eight limbs of Yoga.
-Japa is the most common meditation technique used to reach Samādhi, the transcendent, 4th state, or bliss consciousness.
+Japa is a seated meditation technique at the heart of Patanjali’s Yoga Sutras.
+It is the key to the eight limbs of Yoga and the most common meditation technique used to reach Samādhi, the transcendent fourth state, or bliss consciousness.

-The 4th state of consciousness is a state which differs significantly from waking, sleeping, or dreaming.
+The fourth state of consciousness is a state which differs significantly from waking, sleeping, or dreaming.
 It produces a unique set of measurable physical responses.
 It lowers heart rate and respiration while increasing skin resistance.
-The most prominent aspects are the profound state of rest while the mind remains alert.
+The most prominent aspect is the profound state of rest while the mind remains alert.

 This technique is commercially available under the name Transcendental Meditation or TM.
 Maharishi Mahesh Yogi Maharishi (1918-2008) is one of the meditation movement’s primary pioneers.